yisselda/LeLaboFragrancesMap/README.md

 _An independent catalog of Le Labo City Exclusives._

 This project looks at City Exclusives through place first, then scent.
 Each entry links a city to its fragrance in a clean, direct way.

-The interface stays minimal so the relationship is easy to read.
-It is meant for browsing, not shopping.
+It is meant for daydreaming, not shopping.

 ---